-Climate Scenario Planning and TCFD Reporting
+Climate Scenario Analysis and TCFD Reporting

 As a firm that constantly thinks about and analyzes the future, Toffler Associates finds it helpful to “start in the future” to identify actions to take today to prepare for multiple futures.
 This letter from the 2030 provides a glimpse into how organizations can use climate scenario planning to proactively address climate impacts even with the significant uncertainties that exist.

-A CEO Writes from 2030
+A CEO writes from 2030

 To Our Constituents,